This post may contain affiliate links. Please read our disclosure policy.

 What are apple fritters?

-Apple fritters are made with fresh diced apples and either a yeasted dough or a dough that uses a leavening agent such as baking soda or baking powder.
-Yeasted apple fritters take longer to make as they require rising.
+Apple fritters are made with fresh apples and either a yeasted dough or a dough that uses a leavening agent such as baking soda or baking powder.
+Yeasted apple fritter doughnuts take longer to make as they require rising.
 The quick version uses leavening agents to help the batter rise and they are ready in no time.
+Dunk the warm apple fritters in a simple glaze, sprinkle with cinnamon-sugar, or serve with ice cream.

 tray with prepared fritters on white marble, hand hold tray